anazabalo/fe-test/README.md

 If you click on a movie title a modal `components/movieInfo.js` is shown.
 Your tasks are:

 1. Add a column that displays how old the movie is in years
-2. Style the modal to (so it becomes an actual modal)
+2. Style the modal to float on top of the main page (so it becomes an actual modal)
 3. Add more information to the modal:
    - The opening crawl
    - A list of planets in the movie